priezz/dart_full_coverage/README.md

     chmod +x dart-coverage-helper
     ```

-3. Ensure that the location of the script in in your `PATH` environment variable.
+3. Ensure that the location of the script is in your `PATH` environment variable.

 That's it!

 ## Usage